leofalvo/mcgillcswebring.org/README.md

 1. Fork the repository.
 2. Edit `./js/sites.js`
-3. Add your details in the format: `{ name: "Your Name", year: "Your Year of Graduation", website: "Your Website URL",  }`.
+3. Add your details in the format: `{ name: "Your Name", year: "Your Year of Graduation", website: "Your Website URL"}`.
 4. Submit a pull request with your changes.

 This project took heavy inspiration from UWaterloo's [se-webring](https://github.com/simcard0000/se-webring/tree/main?tab=readme-ov-file#whats-a-webring) and [ece.engineering](https://github.com/roozbehali/ece_webring).